Moab to Monument Valley – Southeast Utah Road Trip

 Getting to Moab

-About my Road Trip from Moab to Monument Valley
+Stops from Moab to Monument Valley

+Moab is the official starting point of this Moab to Monument Valley, Southeast Utah road trip.
 Its history goes back centuries to the mid-1800s.
 What was once a Mormon settlement and farm is now a thriving tourist center.
 Its name comes from an ancient Biblical civilization, also called Moab.

 While Moab’s recorded history started only a few centuries ago, evidence of human life goes back to ancient times.
 There are remnants of petroglyphs nearby from when woolly mammoths roamed this earth.
 Today, people love visiting to spend time at nearby national parks and go mountain biking.